lcampillos/CLARA-MeD/corpus/README.md

 ### License

 These data is aimed at research and educational purposes.
-You are not allowed to redistribute the data without permission from the contents owners.

 ### Contact